 Most addicts or abusers employ speed for the short-term effect of a euphoric high or the feeling of invulnerability.
 The increased focus this state affords can allow students, athletes and others to perform well past their natural limits, but this enhanced performance comes with increased risk of side effects, addiction and long-term damage.

-Short-Term Adverse Effects
+Short-Term Effects of Speed Abuse

 Speed’s effects cover more than just the intended, desirable high.
 Many side effects associated with the drug are adverse effects that negatively impact users.
 These include: